Metnew/atarax/README.md

 If you want fast UI framework then select framework powered by CSS-in-JS library like `styled-components`.

 #### Webpack:
 As of 2017, your project must be universal.
-It's very important (more info in HMR section).
-That means no separate server and client.
-Both server and client must have hot-reloading.
+It's very important.
+Both server and client must be hot-reloaded.
 [My step-by-step guide]() how to achieve very simple universality.
 After a big enough experience with webpack I can recommend you next:
 1. Compile both server and client with Webpack